Aniell4/dslib/README.md

 C.LeaveGuild(GuildID) # Leaves Guild from Provided GuildID

-C.SendMessage(ChannelID, Message) # Sends a Message to the specified ChannelID
+C.SendMessage(ChannelID, content="Message") # Sends a Message to the specified ChannelID

 C.IterMessages(ChannelID) # Iterator Object For Messages in ChannelID